 - Proofreading: Self explainable, but easy for introverts who are detail-oriented.
 I would love to proofread, as long as what I’m reading is at least somewhat interesting.

 - Blogger: Yes, like me.
-It absolutely takes a self-starter, but totally worth all the learning involved.
-I love working from home.
+It absolutely takes a self-starter, but is totally worth all the learning involved.
+I love working from home!

 - Researcher: This covers many areas, but if you’re anything like me, you love to research just about everything, and this plays to our strengths – being alone, writing, and learning.